dminor/recent-birds/README.md

 [nominatim](https://nominatim.openstreetmap.org/) API.
 This worked well for quite some time.
 Eventually the eBird API I was using was deprecated in favour of one requiring an API token.
-Initially, I decided to not update and just make due with the tools avaiable on eBird.
+Initially, I decided to not update and just make due with the tools available on eBird.
 For instance, eBird has an alerts feature that will let you know if a bird you haven't seen yet that year has been spotted in the area.
 This actually ends up being pretty depressing when you receive an alert email at work and realize there's no chance